lane3434/GT-stantalone-mods/README.md

 - **5:03:** Added a new release with signed APKs.
 - **5:15:** Replied to issues and marked them (keeping the community in the loop).
 - **5:18:** Integrated DDNS into the website—more connectivity for our wild ride!
+- **9:45:** Decompilingg normal gorilla tag to locate issues with public servers

 Stay tuned for more monkey madness and keep on swinging!